villevaara/cluster-batch-scripts/README.md

-# CSC Taito Batch Scripts
+# Cluster (Computing) Batch Scripts

-Collected CSC Taito batch scripts.
-Can prob be adopted for other environments as well.
+Batch scripts for cluster computing tasks.
+CSC Taito (discontinued), CSC Puhti.
+Each subdirectory for a specific cluster computing project, with READMe specifying the environment.

 CSC uses SLURM _(Simple Linux Utility for Resource Management)_ to run batch scripts.
 [Their instructions are here.](https://research.csc.fi/taito-using-slurm-commands-to-execute-batch-jobs)